sohel10/vision-quality-inspection-yolov8/README.md

 ![CI-CD](https://github.com/sohel10/object-detection/actions/workflows/cicd.yml/badge.svg)

-## 📌 Overview
-This project implements an end-to-end Automatic License Plate Recognition (ALPR) pipeline.

-The system:
-- Detects license plates in images and videos using YOLOv8 (object detection)
-- Extracts the text on the plate using EasyOCR (optical character recognition)
-- Outputs both visual evidence (annotated frames, cropped plates) and structured data (CSV logs)

 This pattern is common in fleet analytics, gate access control, tolling, parking enforcement, and traffic safety.

 ## 🔍 What the pipeline does